ftonneau/eak/README.md

 Once you understand Eak's basic movements, the next step is to use `z`, `x`, `e` (meaning roughly "left", "center," and "right") for insertion and selection.

-The rest is just to learn the mnemonics for common operations, and using `-` to handle groups of selections/marks.
+The rest is learning the mnemonics for common operations and using `-` to handle marks.
 Fortunately, many of the key mappings mentioned below are discoverable as part of the `-`, `z`, `x`, `e`, and `g` menus, so there is no need to remember everything at once.

 You can read the explanation online or [download it as a text file](USAGE.txt), open it in Kakoune, and check the explanation hands-on.